1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: They captured Delhi, bringing the Mughal Emperor under British protection.

-73. After the Second Anglo-Maratha War, the Mughal Emperor became:
+73. After the Second Anglo-Maratha War, the Mughal Emperor became___________.

 A) A French ally